 Tenor is either 1 month, 1.5 months, 2 months or 3 months, with bullet repayments of full principal and interests.

 SMEs can pay anytime within the tenor and there are no early repayment fees.
-Investors will receive full interests up till the date of repayment, as the Interest Rates are factored at a daily rate.
+Investors will receive full interests up till the date of repayment, as the Interest Rates are incurred at a daily rate.

-Factoring the Interest at a daily rate is to encourage prompt repayment behaviour from our SMEs, which in turn increases the short term investment opportunities for Investors.
+Incurring the Interest at a daily rate is to encourage prompt repayment behaviour from our SMEs, which in turn increases the short term investment opportunities for Investors.

 The quicker repayment turnaround time will allow you to reinvest the funds into other investments to generate greater returns.

 Our invoice financing listings comprises two types of disclosure:

 Notified - where the debtor is notified that the invoice has been assigned to us for the SME to obtain financing in advance.
 In this case, the debtors will pay directly to our escrow account, bypassing the SME which reduces the chances of the SME using the funds for other expenses.
 The reduced risk means that notified invoice financing listings are often offered with lower interest rate than an invoice with non-notified disclosure.